Getting familiar with the buying process is a wise choice before you buy gold and/or silver. Having a plan will smooth out the process tremendously.

 Maybe your goal is simply to generate income by trading (i.e. buying and selling) precious metals.
 In this case, your most logical options are the various forms of "paper gold," such as:

-There are futures and ETFs for silver, platinum, and palladium, as well.
+There are futures, ETFs, and mining stocks for silver, platinum, and palladium, as well.

 Budgeting is one of those boring but necessary steps in any financial endeavor.
 Your precious metal purchases are no different.